 A mortgage term (that is, how long it takes to pay off the loan) is typically 15 or 30 years, though it could vary.
-If you take out a 15-year mortgage, you'll pay off the loan much quicker (half the time) as with a 30-year loan, but the monthly payment is higher.
+If you take out a 15-year mortgage, you'll pay off the loan much quicker (half the time) than with a 30-year loan, but the monthly payment is higher.
 The advantage to choosing a 15-year mortgage is that you will save thousands of dollars in interest, but the higher monthly payment isn't affordable for many borrowers.

 Another basic rule for determining how much home you can afford is that your monthly mortgage payment shouldn't be more than around 28% of your gross (pre-tax) monthly income.
 These figures, though, might not accurately reflect your own financial and personal situation.